The Old Governor's Mansion in Milledgeville, Georgia

 Christmas décor in the common area of the Antebellum Inn and elaborate outdoor decorations ring in the season.
 You’ll feel history come alive in the 1890 inn, featuring period-style rooms with Wi-Fi, luxurious linens and private baths.
 Breakfast includes farm-fresh eggs, bacon, sausage, jams and fruit.
 Don’t miss the famous raspberry French toast and homemade quiches, as well.

 Located in downtown Milledgeville, the family will enjoy a delicious contemporary Southern dinner in a truly unique setting.
-Aubri Lane’s sits inside what was once the 1884 Milledgeville Banking Company.
-It’s suitable for the entire family; don’t miss the crispy calamari, which was named by Explore Georgia as one of the 100 Plates Locals Love.
+The Reel Grill sits inside what was once the 1884 Milledgeville Banking Company.
 If you happen to escape to Milledgeville for a date night, then be sure to make reservations for a private dinner inside the bank-vault-turned-wine-cellar.